assuom7827/academic-kickstart/content/home/about.md

 # Biography

-Mohammed Moussa is a lecturer computer science at the [Université Abdelhamid Ibn Badis Mostaganem](https://www.univ-mosta.dz).
-Her research interests include remotes laboratories, E-learning Interoperability.
+Dr Mohammed Moussa is a lecturer computer science at the [Université Abdelhamid Ibn Badis Mostaganem](https://www.univ-mosta.dz).
+Her research interests include remotes laboratories, E-learning Interoperability and smart farming.
 He is a member of the Electromagnitic and optical guided laboratory, which develops a plateform for remote STEM practical work.
+I'am working in the CUPAGIS project.